dylanreid7/dylanreid.me/notes/so-good.md

 ---
-title: So Good They Cant Ignore You by Cal Newport
+title: So Good They Can't Ignore You by Cal Newport
-description: 'So Good They Cant Ignore You by Cal Newport.'
+description: "So Good They Can't Ignore You by Cal Newport."
 image: /static/img/notes/so-good.jpeg
 date: "2024-04-10"
 ---